LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 lassoserver
 ===========

-The lassoserver executable is installed at :file:`/usr/sbin/lassoserver` on OS X and Linux operating systems and at :file:`C:\\Program Files\\LassoSoft\\Lasso Instance Manager\\home\\LassoExecutables\\lassoserver` on Windows.
+The :program:`lassoserver` executable is installed at :file:`/usr/sbin/lassoserver` on OS X and Linux operating systems and at :file:`C:\\Program Files\\LassoSoft\\Lasso Instance Manager\\home\\LassoExecutables\\lassoserver` on Windows.
 This program creates a FastCGI server that interfaces with web servers to process Lasso files in response to web requests.
 Each instance of Lasso has its own lassoserver process running a FastCGI server.
 Additionally, the lassoserver executable can start up an HTTP server instead of a FastCGI server.
 As an HTTP server, it can serve both static files and Lasso files.
 This is great for local development, but you should run a production web server (such as Apache) for your production servers.

-The following is the list of options for running lassoserver:
+The following is the list of options for running :program:`lassoserver`:

 .. program:: lassoserver